DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/testing.rst

 * You should now be on the the 'Throttle screen'

-* Turn on the power to the track via the menu
+* Turn on the power to the track via the Menu

    * (The three dots or bars) then 'Power'.
-Then click the power button till it goes green.
-9may require more than one click)
+Then click the :guilabel:`Power` button till it goes green. (may require more than one click)
    * The four red LEDs on the Motor board will turn on
    * Click :guilabel:`Back`